raspberrypi/pico-sdk/CONTRIBUTING.md

 ### Licensing

-Code in this repository is lisensed under the [BSD-3 License](LICENSE.TXT).
-By contributing content to this repository you are agreeing to place your contributions under this licence.
+Code in this repository is licensed under the [BSD-3 License](LICENSE.TXT).
+By contributing content to this repository you are agreeing to place your contributions under this license.